kpatino/dotfiles/README.md

 ## info

-using github as a backup for my linux dotfiles
+using github as a backup for my linux dotfiles and system configuration
 not all dependencies are required, they are just packages that are used in my configs

 ## preview